Food and Mood

 AND FOR OUR MEMBERS, to find out more about Food and Mood, log in or join, then scroll down

 How much food intolerance is related to the context of a particular meal.
 Mealtimes are when families and couples get together, talk, and sometimes argue and fight.
-Such events can etched into the memory, setting up an aversion to a particular component off the meal and cause abdominal symptoms.
-Now listen to Amanda’s story.
+Such events can be etched into the memory, setting up an aversion to a particular component off the meal and cause abdominal symptoms.

 Chocolate – guilt or a treat.